 November 2014, 304 pp.

-CSS3 is the technology behind most of the eye-catching visuals on the Web, but the docs can be dry and murky, and browser implementations of CSS3 can be inconsistent.
+CSS3 is the technology behind most of the eye-catching visuals on the Web.
+But the docs can be dry, murky, and full of dastardly caveats for inconsistent browser implementations.

 The Web can be an ugly place.
 Make it pretty with The Book of CSS3.

 Peter Gasston has been making websites professionally for more than 14 years in both agency and corporate settings.
 One of the original contributors to CSS3.info, the leading online destination for CSS3, Gasston is the author of The Modern Web (No Starch Press) and has been published in Smashing Magazine, A List Apart, and net magazine.
 He also writes the web development blog Broken Links.
 He lives in London, England.

 Chapter 1: Introducing CSS3